sassoftware/sas_kernel/README.md

 * [Python 3](http://www.python.org)

 ### Install for Anaconda Python (assuming SAS already installed)
-1. [Download](https://www.continuum.io/downloads) and install Anaconda Python (make sure you get Python3.X)
+1. [Download](https://www.continuum.io/downloads) and install Anaconda Python (make sure you get Python3.X).
+If you install Anaconda without super user rights (root or sudo) then other users on the system will not be able to access the SAS kernel.
+   A couple notes that I've observed:
+   * The default install location is the users home directory.
+This is fine for a single user install I would put it in a common location (`/opt`) if you're doing a system wide install
+   * One of the prompts is to add the path to your enviornment.
+I recommend you want to answer 'yes' to that question so that all the installing user has the executables in their path.
+If you're doing a system wide install (root or sudo) all the other users should add that path to their enviornmental variables

-1. Install sas_kernel
+1. Install sas_kernel.
+The sas_kernel has a dependency on saspy which is located [here](https://github.com/sassoftware/saspy).
+   In the command below I'm assuming that `pip` maps to python3 if that is not the case the you might need to use `pip3` instead.
    ```
-   pip install saspy sas_kernel
+   pip install sas_kernel
    ```

 1. Verify that the sas_kernel is installed
 `jupyter kernelspec list`

-    This should produce output similar to this:
+    If you installed as a superuser, your output should similar to this:
     ```
     Available kernels:
-      python3    /usr/lib/python3.5/site-packages/ipykernel/resources
+      python3    /opt/Anaconda3-2.5.0/lib/python3.5/site-packages/ipykernel/resources
       sas        /usr/local/share/jupyter/kernels/sas
     ```

+    If you installed as a regular user (sas in this case), your output should similar to this:
+    ```
+    Available kernels:
+      python3    /home/sas/anaconda3/lib/python3.5/site-packages/ipykernel/resources
+      sas        /home/sas/.local/share/jupyter/kernels/sas
+    ```
 1. Verify SAS Executable is correct
-    1. find the sascfg.py file -- it is currently located in the site-packages area of python install ` find / -name sascfg.py`
+    1. find the sascfg.py file -- it is currently located in the install location (see above) `[install location]/site-packages/saspy/sascfg.py`
+    This command will search the OS for the file location:
+    ` find / -name sascfg.py`
     1. edit the file with the correct path the SAS executable and include any options you wish it include in the SAS invocation.
-See examples in the file
+See examples in the [file](https://github.com/sassoftware/saspy/blob/master/saspy/sascfg.py)

 ### Install for Centos 6 (assuming SAS already installed)
+These instructions assume you'll be installed system wide for all users using a superuser account (root or sudo)

 1. yum packages
    ```
    sudo yum install https://centos6.iuscommunity.org/ius-release.rpm
-   sudo yum install python35u gcc-c++ python35u-devel python35u-pip python35u-tools nodejs npm mlocate libselinux-python
+   sudo yum install python35u gcc-c++ python35u-devel python35u-pip python35u-tools nodejs npm libselinux-python
    ```

 1. pip